mabdullah40/An-Ai-Based-System-of-Road-Damage-Detection/README.md

 This dataset is available on kaggle

 ## Add Efficiency
-- Due to the shortage of resourse this model is trained for 20 Epochs you can increse it epoch to make the model much more efficent.
+- Due to the shortage of resourse this model is trained for 20 Epochs in two rounds you can increse it epoch to make the model much more efficent.
 - Must have an eye on the model perfformance to not to overfit it.

 ## Technical Details